wernerth94/Peoples-Magic/README.md

 Don't use this code for reference much, I am new to this :D

 # Documentation
+This mod works with Jade, so feel free to add Jade to your mod list for some visual indicators.

 ## Configuration
 Many aspects about the mod can be configured in the ``peoples_magic-common.toml`` config file. \